top of page

 Toponymy

 The name Pontcysyllte, pronounced /ˌpɔntkəˈsəɬtɛ/, means 'Cysyllte Bridge' in Welsh, where Cysyllte is a parish in Llangollen.
-The bridge has been falsely translated as the 'Bridge of the Junction' from modern false etymology, as the Welsh word cysylltau (plural of cyswllt) means connexions, but in actual fact the name comes from the parish, rather than from its meaning behind.
-The town Llangollen, pronounced /ɬaŋˈɡɔɬɛn/, that the bridge crosses takes its name from Welsh llan meaning 'a religious place' and Collen, a 7th century CE monk who founded the church in the area.
+The bridge has been falsely translated as the 'Bridge of the Junction' from modern false etymology, as the Welsh word 'cyswllt' means 'connexions', but in actual fact the name comes from the parish, rather than from its meaning behind.
+The town Llangollen, pronounced /ɬaŋˈɡɔɬɛn/, that the bridge crosses takes its name from Welsh word 'llan' meaning 'a religious place' and Collen, a 7th century monk who founded the church in the area.

 See